<

 About Felicia E. Gail:

 Felicia E. Gail is an Atlanta-based interdisciplinary artist and the Public Programming & Membership Manager at MODA.
 She founded Collections Stewardship Southeast in 2023 and has been an educator, curator, and registrar.
 Her work, including the project Travel Back To Blue, has been exhibited and published in the US and Canada.
-Felicia was AIR at 309 Punk Project (2023) and most recently at Sale House NYC (2025).
+Felicia was AIR at 309 Punk Project (2023) and most recently at Swale House NYC (2025).

 About Co-Sponsor, Chunklet Music Preservation Project, Inc.: